autogluon/autogluon/docs/tutorials/object_detection/beginner.md

 ag.unzip(filename)
 ```

-Once we retrieve the dataset, we can create dataset instacne with its name and path.
+When we retrieve the dataset, we can create dataset instance with its name and path.
 ```{.python .input}
 dataset = task.Dataset('tiny_motorbike', root='./tiny_motorbike')
 ```

-## Fit models by AutoGluon
+## Fit Models by AutoGluon
-In this section, we will talk about how to apply AutoGluon to fit our detetion models.
+In this section, we demonstrate how to apply AutoGluon to fit our detection models.
 We use mobilenet as backbone for YOLO3 model.
-Two different learning rates will be used to finetune the network.
+Two different learning rates are used to fine-tune the network.
 The best model is the one that obtains the best performance on validation dataset.
-We can also try more networks and hyper-parameters to have a larger searching space.
+We can also try more networks and hyperparameters to have a larger searching space.

 In each experiment (one trial in our searching space), we train the model for 30 epoches.
-Let's start playing around AutoGluon.
+Let's start playing around with AutoGluon.

 ```{.python .input}